2022–23 UEFA Futsal Champions League: Tiebreakers

 If two teams that have the same number of points and have scored and conceded the same number of goals play their last mini-tournament match against each other and are still equal at the end of that match, their final rankings are determined by a penalty shoot-out provided that no other teams within the group have the same number of points on completion of the mini-tournament.
 This procedure is only necessary if a ranking of the teams is required to determine the team which qualifies for the next stage.

 Schedule

-The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the competition was as follows.

 Preliminary round

 The draw for the preliminary round was held on 7 July 2022, 14:30 CEST.
 The preliminary round was played from 24 to 28 August 2022.
 The winners of each group advanced to the main round Path B.

 Times are CEST, as listed by UEFA (local times, if different, are in parentheses).